 And that’s a big takeaway here – it’s a significant shift for any company.
 Change is hard, and even when it’s for the better, people are often reluctant to change.

 Hannah cautions companies new to the employee experience game to give it time and keep moving forward.
+An effective employee experience strategy is key to success in this area.
 Use your data to define new ways and confirm what is working.
 “Focus on areas where you’re trying to increase engagement or where adoption is low.
 Have conversations about what is perceived as wrong or why people aren’t using communications tools on offer.
 Above all, remain open-minded and make every effort to understand different mindsets.”

 Hear the full conversation here and be sure to subscribe to podcast updates, so you don’t miss any future episodes with insightful communications, HR and IT leaders!